Cimmerian-Iter/Vita-troubleshooting-guide/sd2vita-and-memory-corruption/untitled.md

 #Copy contents over to memory card
 ```

-If you followed the steps correctly and it still doesn't work, then try again with another microSD card.
-If it still doesn't work, then it's fair to assume that you got a bad SD2VITA.
+If you followed the steps correctly and it still doesn't work, then try again with another MicroSD card.
+If it still doesn't work, then it's fair to assume that you got a dead SD2VITA.
 And the only option left is to buy another one.